Maja Ostaszewska

 Maja Ostaszewska (born 3 September 1972) is a Polish actress.
 She made her screen debut appearing in a small role in the 1993 historical drama film Schindler's List, before playing leading role in the drama film The Haven (1998), for which she received Polish Film Festival Award for Best Actress.
 She received her second Polish Film Festival Award for Best Actress for Prymas – trzy lata z tysiąca (2000).
-Since then, Ostaszewska has appeared in more than 30 motion pictures and received six Polish Academy Award for Best Actress nominations, winning twice: for Jack Strong (2014) and Body (2015).
+Since then, Ostaszewska has appeared in more than 30 motion pictures and received seven Polish Academy Award for Best Actress nominations, winning twice: for Jack Strong (2014) and Body (2015).

-Ostaszewska starred in films Katyn (2007), In the Name Of (2013), Never Gonna Snow Again (2020), The In-Laws (2021) and its sequel, Broad Peak (2022), Green Border (2023) and Colors of Evil: Red (2024).
+Ostaszewska starred in films Katyn (2007), In the Name Of (2013), Never Gonna Snow Again (2020), The In-Laws (2021) and its sequels, Broad Peak (2022), Green Border (2023), Colors of Evil: Red (2024) and Chopin, a Sonata in Paris (2025).

 Life and career

 Ostaszewska was born in Kraków, the daughter of Polish musician Jacek Ostaszewski.
 Ostaszewska was raised Buddhist.
 She started her acting training in her native Kraków and later graduated from the PWST in 1996.
 She has since acted mostly at the Teatr Rozmaitości in Warsaw, working with well-known Polish directors such as Krystian Lupa, Krzysztof Warlikowski and Grzegorz Jarzyna.
 In 1993, during her acting training, she played a small role in Steven Spielberg's drama film Schindler's List.
 In her Warsaw stage debut, she appeared in the role of Rosalinde in William Shakespeare's As You Like It (1996).